Be the change you wish

 to see in the world

-Sustainability is a complicated subject.
-And there’s a lot to improve in the fashion industry.
+Why?
+Because sustainability in fashion is complicated.
+And there is a lot to improve.
 But also because SKOT wants to go the extra mile to make clothes with a good story.

 We are on a journey.
-On our way to 100% sustainable fashion.
+We want to contribute towards 100% sustainable fashion.
 That means that there is plenty to improve with us as well.
-But it starts with transparency and full disclosure about the current situation.
-That is why we like to tell you how we think about sustainability in the clothing industry, and which steps SKOT has taken to offer the most sustainable shirt.
+But it starts with transparency and a clear vision about sustainability in fashion.

 If you have any questions or tips after reading, let us know!
 Send an email to firstname.lastname@example.org.
 Together we can make a difference.